Opsek/OSs-security/README.md

 # Device hardening & factory reset guides

-This repository provides **hardening scripts** and **factory reset guides** to help you secure your devices or react quickly if you suspect anything.
+This repository provides **hardening scripts** and **factory reset guides** to help you secure your devices or react quickly if you suspect your device being compromised.

 ⚠️ **Note:** These resources improve security but **cannot prevent you from running malicious code** on your device.

 Always be cautious with the software you install and the commands you execute.

 ---